IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

       domino-blob-store-domino-compute PVCs: check the option to select PVCs to restore and exclude these two PVCs in the domino-compute namespace.

-      (The Blob and Shared PVCs must point to the same CephFS volumeHandles that the respective PVCs in the "domino-platform" project is using, otherwise you will have two independent versions of the blob and shared file systems in these two separate projects that will cause file-not-found issues between workspaces versus UI uploads)
+      (The Blob and Shared PVCs in domino-compute must point to the same CephFS volumeHandles that the respective PVCs in the "domino-platform" project is using, otherwise you will have two independent versions of the blob and shared file systems in these two separate projects that will cause file-not-found issues in your workspaces when you upload new documents in the UI)

       To create the domino-shared-store-domino-compute PVC in domino-compute, copy the PV that the domino-shared-store in domino-platform is pointing